timeigerpy/timeigerpy/example-bot.md

 db = sqlite3.connect("db.db")
 saa = db.cursor()
+#Create a table
 sql.execute(f"""CREATE TABLE IF NOT EXISTS users (
     id BIGINT,
     cash BIGINT,
 )""")

+#function so that there are no bugs
 def create(id: int):
     sql.execute(f"SELECT id FROM users WHERE id = ?", (id,))
     if sql.fetchone() is None: